leondz/garak/docs/source/contributing.generator.rst

     garak.exception.APIKeyMissingError: 🛑 Put the Replicate API key in the REPLICATE_API_TOKEN environment variable (this was empty) e.g.: export REPLICATE_API_TOKEN="XXXXXXX"

 Oh, that's right!
 No API key.
+This stack trace is an example of how the ``Configurable`` interface (superclass in Python) handles the ``ENV_VAR`` load for the generator without the developer having to do it manually.
 Looks like the validation exception is working as intended.
 Let's set up that value (maybe quit the interpreter, add it using the helpful suggestion in the exception method, and load up Python again).

 .. code-block:: bash